cscottle7/bigger-boss/clients/lunadigitalmarketing_com_au/content/professional_services_case_studies.md

 ---

-## Professional Services Compliance Framework
+## Your Compliance-First Growth Strategy

+### Why Compliance Must Come Before Growth

+Most marketing agencies get this backwards.
+They focus on growth tactics first, then worry about compliance later.
+For professional services, this approach is career suicide.

+**The Stakes Are Too High for Trial and Error:**

+* **Your professional reputation** took decades to build and can be destroyed by one compliance misstep
+* **Regulatory bodies are vigilant** - AHPRA and Legal Professional Conduct Rules are actively enforced
+* **Client trust is non-negotiable** - any hint of inappropriate marketing destroys the credibility your practice depends on
+* **Generic marketing advice** doesn't account for professional service regulations and ethical requirements

+### Luna Digital's Compliance-First Framework

-### AHPRA Medical Marketing Compliance
+**AHPRA Medical Marketing Compliance:**

-**Core Regulatory Requirements:**
-- **Section 133 Compliance:** All marketing materials must not be false, misleading, or deceptive
+• **Section 133 Foundation** - Every marketing material verified against "not false, misleading, or deceptive" standard
-- **Evidence-Based Claims:** Marketing claims must be supported by acceptable evidence and professional standards
+• **Evidence-Based Claims Only** - All practice statements supported by acceptable evidence and professional standards
-- **Professional Standards Maintenance:** Marketing must enhance rather than compromise medical professional reputation
+• **Professional Standards Enhancement** - Marketing that builds rather than compromises medical reputation
-- **Patient Safety Focus:** All marketing materials must prioritise patient welfare and professional medical standards
+• **Conservative Risk Management** - Protecting patient welfare and professional integrity above aggressive tactics

+**[Book My Free Consultation]**

 **Implementation Standards:**
 - **Conservative Approach:** Erring on side of caution with all marketing claims and promotional materials